youssefkamil/MITx-6.86x-Machine-Learning-with-Python-From-Linear-Models-to-Deep-Learning-2022/Projects/Digit Recogintion/README.md

 ### working on the MNIST dataset to do the following :

-1 - Implemente a simple neural net with an architecture as shown in the figure below
+1 - Implement a simple neural net with an architecture as shown in the figure below
 ![image](https://user-images.githubusercontent.com/37241010/179427746-231d3401-1be3-43aa-8a1c-8c6e81edc269.png)

 2 - Use deep neural networks to perform the classification task using PyTorch